Toloka/docs/en/guide/concepts/check-performers.md

 ![](../_images/cp-quick_answers.png)
 #### Limit on skipped assignments

-Another "optimization" technique that cheaters use is skipping certain assignments.
+Another “optimization” technique that cheaters use is skipping certain assignments.
 They pick out the ones that seem easier to them, while other Tolokers reliably complete all the assignments they receive.
 However, both get paid in the same way.

 Configure the [Skipped assignments](skipped-assignments.md) rule to avoid this situation.
 It will restrict access for those Tolokers who skip too many assignments, like more than three in a row.
 ![](../_images/cp-skipped_assignments.png)